Skip to main content

 • SMO 4: Code of Ethics for Professional Accountants

 Various aspects of the IESBA Code of Ethics have been incorporated into the Law on Audit Services as amended in July 2019.
 Under the Law, certified auditors must abide by the IESBA Code of Ethics, as translated by the Latvian Association of Certified Auditors (LACA) and are bound by stringent independence rules.
-LACA has translated the 2022 International Code of Ethics to Latvian.
+The 2023 Handbook of The International Code of Ethics for Professional Accountants is the latest version translated for application and LACA has provided training on this Handbook.

 To ensure effective implementation of the Code, LACA works through its Education Committee, Ethics Committee, and Education Center to regularly update its education and continuing professional development programs on revisions to the IESBA Code of Ethics.
 The institute highlights the importance of training methods on ethical and moral values as well as the need to continuously improve and understand professional ethics.
 LACA’s Ethics Committee also facilitates ongoing discussions and trainings for its members on potential ethical issues during its regular meeting of members.